Prospective Honors Students

 Here are some of the opportunities you’ll enjoy as an Honors student at UAF.

-How to Apply for the Honors Program
+How to Join the Honors College

 Explore Scholarships and Research Funding for Honors Students